British Columbia Ambulance Service: Primary Care Paramedic

+In addition, PCPs can be endorsed for intraosseous insertion and maintenance, ECG acquisition, administration of non-invasive positive airway pressure ventilation devices, and manual defibrillation.

-Community paramedic
+Community Paramedic

-Community paramedics (CPs) provide non-emergency and scheduled care to patients, often referred to colloquially as "clients," (although CP services are covered by provincial health insurance and come at little to no cost), as part of an integrated healthcare team, usually coordinated with a regional health authority or hospital.
+Community Paramedics (CPs) provide non-emergency and scheduled care to patients, often referred to colloquially as "clients," (although CP services are covered by provincial health insurance and come at little to no cost), as part of an integrated healthcare team, usually coordinated with a regional health authority or hospital.
 Community paramedic classification is neither a licence nor a certification received from an external educational institution.
 Unlike previously mentioned levels of care, CPs are certified internally, and the services they provide are consistent with their pre-existing licence level.
 CPs are trained in community outreach and awareness, prevention care services for elderly patients, fall prevention assessments, scheduled and unscheduled home visits, and community public health promotion and education.

-Advanced care paramedic
+Advanced Care Paramedic

-Advanced care paramedics (ACPs) are trained to handle more complex cases, including serious trauma and cardiac resuscitation.
+Advanced Care Paramedics (ACPs) are trained to handle more complex cases, including serious trauma and cardiac resuscitation.
 ACPs work in large population centres such as Vancouver, Victoria, Nanaimo, Kamloops, Kelowna, and Prince George.